Things To Do in Arkansas

 Arkansas annually attracts visitors from across the nation and abroad.
-Many are drawn to its abundant opportunities for outdoor adventures and to its natural beauty, as seen in the state's waterfalls, tour caverns and wild caving experiences, forested mountain trails and scenic drives.
-Some come to dig for keeper diamonds and quartz crystals.
+Many are drawn to its abundant opportunities for fun outdoor adventures and to its natural beauty, as seen in the state's waterfalls, tour caverns and wild caving experiences, forested hiking trails and scenic drives.
+Some visit to dig for keeper diamonds and quartz crystals.

-Amenities such as art galleries, live theater, professional sporting events, irresistible restaurants, microbreweries and a variety of lodging options can be found in the larger Arkansas cities.
-Meanwhile, Arkansas boasts charming small towns that lure travelers seeking a restful reprieve from the hurried pace of modern life.
+Amenities such as art galleries, live theatre, professional sporting events, irresistible restaurants, microbreweries and a variety of lodging options can be found in the larger Arkansas cities.
+Meanwhile, even the charming small towns offer plenty of things to do in Arkansas, luring travelers seeking a restful reprieve from the hurried pace of modern city life.

-Live entertainment can be found at numerous music festivals and in clubs, bistros and performance theaters.Arkansas spas include the thermal waters of Hot Springs National Park.
-Across the state, delightful boutiques, specialty shops, antique stores and quilt shops in the following, making "quilt shops offer opportunities for finding one-of-a-kind souvenirs and treasures."
+Live entertainment can be found at numerous music festivals and in clubs, bistros and performance theaters.Arkansas spas include the thermal waters and authentic bathhouse experience of Hot Springs National Park.
+Information on these and other spa facilities around the state can be found on the Arkansas Spa Trail page.
+Across the state, delightful boutiques, specialty shops, antique stores and quilt shops offer opportunities for finding one-of-a-kind souvenirs and treasures.

 For those interested in a round of golf, the Natural State's offerings include world-class, scenic courses.
 And, in Arkansas, "an afternoon at the track" can have any of several meanings: thoroughbred horse racing, greyhound dog racing, or dirt track and drag racing.

 Arkansas's varied geography and its location in the U.S. heartland have contributed to make the state's history an intriguing slice of America's story.
-Arkansas history museums, Civil War battlefields, National Park Service sites and special exhibits across the state relate the history of Arkansas's diverse cultures and history.
+History buffs will find plenty of things to do in Arkansas: Arkansas history museums, Civil War battlefields, National Park Service historic sites and special exhibits across the state relate the history of Arkansas's diverse cultures and history.